EricZinda/docsproto/devhowto/devhowtoMRSToPython.md

     module = sys.modules[module_function[0]]

     # functions are modeled as properties of modules in Python
-    # and getattr allows you to retrieve a property
+    # and getattr() allows you to retrieve a property
     # so: this is how we get the "function pointer" to the
     # predication implementation
     function = getattr(module, module_function[1])

     # [list] + [list] will return a new, combined list
-    # in python
+    # in python.
+This is how we add the state object
+    # onto the front of the argument list
     function_args = [state] + predication_args

     # You call a function "pointer" and pass it arguments
     # that are a list by using "function(*function_args)"
-    # So: this is actually iterating over our function
+    # So: this is actually calling our function (which
+    # returns an iterator and thus we can iterate over it)
     for next_state in function(*function_args):
         yield next_state